devSchacht/essential-image-optimization/app/partials/book.md

 **Cache Enabler and Optimizer** — If you are using WordPress, there is at least one halfway-open source option.
 The open source plugin [Cache Enabler](https://wordpress.org/plugins/cache-enabler/) has a menu checkbox option for caching WebP images to be served if available and the current user’s browser supports them.
 This makes serving WebP images easy.
 There is a drawback: Cache Enabler requires the use of a sister program called Optimizer, which has an annual fee.
 This seems out of character for a genuinely open source solution.

 **Short Pixel** — Another option for use with Cache Enabler, also at a cost, is Short Pixel.
 Short Pixel functions much like Optimizer, described above.
-You can optimize upto 100 images a month for free.
+You can optimize up to 100 images a month for free.

 **Compressing Animated GIFs and why `<video>` is better**